Products To Make Life Easier For Older Adults

 A toilet frame is a good temporary solution to aid stability when we can’t arrange for grab rails to be fitted.
 Use it when lowering yourself down and pulling yourself up from the toilet seat.

-We like this version which can be moved in and out of place – useful if more than one person is using the toilet.
+We like this NRS version (NRS provides equipment to the NHS) which can be moved in and out of place – useful if more than one person is using the toilet.
 It is height and width adjustable.

 Stop Flooding The Bath